The High Stakes of Delivering Multi-Rater Feedback

 Use a Strengths-First Approach

-Ironically, one of the most effective ways to address low scores is to start with high ones.
 Before discussing development areas, spend meaningful time exploring the leader's strengths as reflected in the 360 data.
-This is not feel-good filler — it serves a critical psychological function.
 Research on positive feedback and self-efficacy (Bandura, 1997) shows that affirming existing competence increases a person's confidence to tackle areas of weakness.
-A leader who has just spent ten minutes hearing evidence of their strengths is far more psychologically equipped to confront their gaps.

 Convert Scores Into Behavioral Experiments